alxhslm/alxhslm.github.io/content/posts/clearml/index.md

 One of the major strengths of ClearML is that it is quite generic, making it suitable for a wide range of ML applications.
 ClearML allows users to record custom metadata, log live metrics and store plots and other rich data in the results.

-For example, at my company, we used ClearML for the classical use-case of training models implemented in JAX, where we recorded hyperparameters and losses, and saved the trained parameters.
+For example, at my company, we used ClearML for the classical use-case of training models implemented in JAX, where we tracked hyperparameters, and recorded the trained parameters and other metrics.
 However, we also needed to run computationally intensive simulations with these models.
 In this case, we used ClearML to record settings for the simulations, and track the progress so we could monitor the results in real-time.
 ClearML was able to support both use-cases very well.

 ### Run experiments anywhere

 ClearML experiments can run on any machine where you can run the agent.
 We initially used ClearML to track experiments run locally on our machines.
 Once the number of models we needed to maintain increased, we then built the capability to run experiments in the cloud.

-The value of tracking _local_ experiments is often underestimated during the model development process, but it allowed to collaborate more easily and isolate performance regressions.
-Being able to train models in the cloud then allowed us to iterate more quickly, but tracking experiments locally was still a big step forward.
-It is worth noting that this also applies to other MLOps tools in general, and not just ClearML.
+The value of tracking _local_ experiments is often underestimated during the model development process, but it allowed us to collaborate more easily and isolate performance regressions.
+Being able to train models in the cloud then allowed us to iterate more quickly, but tracking experiments locally was still a big step forward [^1].

+[^1]: It is worth noting that this also applies to other MLOps tools in general, and not just ClearML.

 ### Vibrant community